ministryofjustice/itpolicycontent/content/guidance-for-using-whatsapp.md

 This guidance gives you:

 - an [overview](#overview) of using WhatsApp for work
-- a summary of the [security](#security) componens of WhatsApp
+- a summary of the [security](#security) aspects of WhatsApp
 - reasons why you [might](#why-whatsapp), or [might not](#whynot-whatsapp), want to use WhatsApp
 - things you [must think about](#using-whatsapp) when using WhatsApp for work, such as [data protection](#dataprotection) and [information management](#informationmanagement)
-- information on [who to contact](#getting-help) if you would like help or advice
+- details about [who to contact](#getting-help) if you would like help or advice

 <a id="overview"></a>

 ## Overview

-WhatsApp Messenger is a free cross-platform messaging platform owned/operated by Facebook.
+WhatsApp Messenger is a free, cross-platform messaging platform, owned and operated by Facebook.

-WhatsApp has recorded voice, live voice (audio calls), recorded video, live video (video calls), 'rich' text message (such as using emoticons) and image/document/attachment sharing functionality.
+WhatsApp supports audio ('voice') calls, video calls, text messages including emoticons, and the ability to attach and share images, documents, or other files.

-WhatsApp also allows users to share their location with each other.
+WhatsApp also allows you to share your location with other users.

-Messages can be between individuals (two devices) or between larger groups.
+Messages can be sent between two devices, or between larger groups.

-WhatsApp primarily runs from mobile devices and requires a mobile telephone number to be verified as part of the sign-up process, however once a mobile device has been configured with WhatsApp a linked desktop application can also be used.
+WhatsApp normally runs from mobile devices.
+As part of the sign-up process, you supply your mobile device telephone number.
+This is used to verify you.
+When WhatsApp is installed on a mobile device, you can link a desktop WhatsApp application to your account.

-WhatsApp requires access to the mobile devices contacts list, and optionally access to the device's microphone/camera and file stores such as 'camera roll'.
+WhatsApp needs access to your mobile device contact list.
+It might also need access to the device's microphone, camera and file stores to enable video calls.

-<b>WhatsApp <i>can</i> be used for work purposes like many other free technology tools on the basis that information management requirements are taken into consideration.</b>
+If you comply with MOJ Acceptable Use and Information Management requirements, then you can use WhatsApp for work purposes.

 <a id="security"></a>

 ## Security

-WhatsApp uses end-to-end encryption to ensure only the intended senders and receivers can view message content.
-The WhatsApp software on devices autonomously manage encryption keys, and the sensitive 'private keys' used are never sent to WhatsApp servers.
+WhatsApp uses end-to-end encryption to ensure that only intended senders and receivers can view message content.
+The WhatsApp software manages the encryption keys.
+The sensitive 'private keys' are never sent to WhatsApp servers.

-The WhatsApp application makes reasonable efforts in order to protect messages and message content, however as a tenant application on a user's device, it is important that the device is considered as a whole - how it is updated, how it is encrypted, how it is backed up.
+The WhatsApp application makes reasonable efforts to protect messages and message content.
+Nevertheless, it is important that the device is considered as a whole - how it is updated, how it is encrypted, how it is backed up.

 <a id="why-whatsapp"></a>